MonashDataFluency/python-web-scraping/markdowns/section-3-API-based-scraping.md

-So, we have successfully retrived all the infobox data for the companies.
+So, we have successfully retrieved all the infobox data for the companies.
 Also we can notice that some additional wrangling and cleaning is required which we will perform in the next section.

-Finally, let's export all the scapped infoboxes as a single JSON file to a convenient location as follows,
+Finally, let's export the scraped infoboxes as a single JSON file to a convenient location as follows,

 ```python